What to see at the Uffizi Gallery

 Returning to the first floor, you will encounter works by Leonardo (temporarily on the first floor), Raphael, Titian and Caravaggio.

-On the first floor there is also a section of rooms dedicated to temporary exhibitions held during the year.
-If you come in the period of a temporary exhibition, you can visit it because it is included in the museum ticket.
+On the same floor, there is also a section dedicated to temporary exhibitions held throughout the year.
+If you visit during one of these exhibitions, you can access it at no extra cost, as it is included in your museum ticket.